ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/docs/03_specifications.rst

    :tags: interfaces, desktop, usb
    :links: REQ_017, REQ_020
    :status: review
-   :open_questions: Can this protocol support headless operation?
+   :open_questions: Headless operation lacks definition!

    - USB/UART interface between the desktop application and LED Controller.
 Interface with the software to set calibration parameters for the LED devices.
 Allows for configuring